Yumenoshima/eve-kiting-is-easy/README.md

 - example 7.1
   - https://www.youtube.com/watch?v=cfBISoV3KAU

-## FAQ.8 How is CTRL+Q better than double clicking in space?
+## FAQ.8 How is Q shortcut better than double clicking in space?
 When trying to catch kiters, you need to predict direction of the kiter, and use double clicking in space to try to take short-cut to catch the kiters.
-When using CTRL+Q and tactical overlay looking top down, you can detect that the catcher is trying to take short-cut for intercept, and counter the intercept. (i.e. go the other direction to not get cautht)  So I think CTRL+Q serves as a counter to double clicking short-cuts maneuver in space.
+When using Q shortcut and tactical overlay looking top down, you can detect that the catcher is trying to take short-cut for intercept, and counter the intercept. (i.e. go the other direction to not get cautht)  So I think Q shortcut serves as a counter to double clicking short-cuts maneuver in space.

 - example 8.1
   - https://youtu.be/NY2_WKUdweI?t=80